ddimatos/git-release-workflow/develop-release-deploy.md

 <img width="46" alt="image" src="https://user-images.githubusercontent.com/25803172/74109181-12908600-4b36-11ea-9b05-be812d199e48.png">
 </a>

+After development has performed the [Production hotfix](#Production hotfix) it is time to review the pull request.

+1. Review the pull request:
+* merge the pull request
+* comment and close the pull request
+* __DO NOT delete__ `hotfix/99/zos_query_job-module-read-failure` yet...

-1. Now that the hotfix code is in `master` you are ready to create the actual release, assuming or latest production release is v2.0.0, we will have an incremental increase.
+2. Now that the hotfix code has been merged into the `master` branch, you are ready to create the release.
+In this example we are assuming the latest production release is v2.0.0 so will increment the minor version.
+Hotfix releases are actualy releases thus you sould increment at least the minor version of the release.

 Navigate to the project page on Github and draft a new release with the following settings:
 * Tag version: `v2.0.1`
 * Target: `master`
-* Release title: `Release v2.0.1 (hotfix)`
+* Release title: `Release v2.0.1`
 * Description: List the features and capabilities this version will include.
 * __Click__ `Publish release`.

-__Note__: Hotfix releases are actualy releases thus you sould increment at least the minor version of the release.

-2. Merge the `hotfix/99/zos_query_job-module-read-failure` into `dev`.
+2. Now it's time to merge the `hotfix/99/zos_query_job-module-read-failure` branch into the `dev` branch.
+This will ensure the hotfix is propagated and correclty merged into the `dev` branch.

 ```
 $ git checkout dev